deepak-singh5219/Landing-Homepages/Readme.md

  These are landing homepages build purely with `HTML` and `Core-CSS`.
 Used basic concepts of margins, paddings, layouts, flexbox and positions to build these homepages.

+ # Learning Outcomes

+  - Structuring `text` and `image` content for the web using `HTML5`.
+  - Semantic `markup` new to the `HTML standard`.
+  - Styling a web page using `Cascading Style Sheets (CSS)`.
+  - Learnt the `inline and block model` for basic layout.
+  - Learnt the `Flexbox model` for advanced layout.
+  - Learn the `Grid model` for advanced layout.
+  - Making the UI beautiful using CSS concepts.

   - ## Homepage-1